dsoto/ENSP_330/syllabus/330-syllabus-template.md

 ## Readings

+We will have many reading assigned throughout the semester.
+There will typically be a reflection essay or short quiz assigned on each reading.

 Here is the tentative reading schedule

 {{ d['reading-schedule.md'] }}

 ## Project Schedule

+You will investigate a project in teams.
+You will choose a question related to energy and the environment and then use techniques from this class to create estimates.

 Here is the tentative project schedule.